3 Questions You Need to Ask About Your Managed Services Contract Before You Sign

 Ask your potential IT provider about the process for contacting support.
 They might have a webpage for contacting their help desk, or they might ask that you connect directly with your favorite IT person via mobile phone or email.
 Understanding the most efficient processes for contacting support will ensure you get the best response time results based on the issue and your needs.

-3. Could You Be Limited By Your Provider?
+3. Could You be Limited by Your Provider?

 The wrong managed services provider can severely limit your organization’s technology capabilities.